 51. Willful disobedience of a directive of any technology center official

 In addition, conduct occurring outside of the normal school day or off technology center property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will also result in disciplinary action, which may include removal from school.
-This includes but is not limited to electronic communication, whether or not such communication originated at school or with technology center equipment, if the communication is specifically directed at students or technology center personnel and concerns harassment, intimidation or bullying at school.
+This includes but is not limited to electronic communications, whether or not such communication is specifically directed at students or technology center personnel and concerns harassment, intimidation or bullying at school.

 Failure to Meet or Comply with Essential Course Requirements